 In UXPin each element can have several states with a different set of properties and interactions.
-For example, you’ll be able to create a single button which has a default, hover, active and disabled state and switch between these states once a specific action is triggered.
+For example, you’ll be able to create a single button that has a default, hover, active and disabled state and switch between these states once a specific action is triggered.
 States let you also build complex components like drop-down menus or navigations.

 For each state, you can determine an alternative set of properties — in the case of a button, it could be different fill and content.
 The important fact is that you’ll still have the same elements, just with various styling options.